An exciting approach to theoretical spectroscopy: Acknowledgement

-By explicitly incorporating information from unoccupied \gls{ks} orbitals, the \gls{xc} functionals on the fifth (top) rung of Jacob's ladder enable the description of non-local electron correlation effects.
+By explicitly including information from unoccupied \gls{ks} orbitals, the \gls{xc} functionals on the fifth (top) rung of Jacob's ladder enable the description of nonlocal electron-correlation effects.
 The two representative classes of fifth-rung functionals that have been actively developed in recent years are the \gls{rpa} and \glspl{dha}.
-Both approximation types can be derived within the framework of the \gls{ac} approach to \gls{dft}~\cite{Gunnarsson1976,Langreth1975} and are reviewed in detail in Ref.~\cite{Ying_Zhang_2025}.
+Both approximation types can be derived within the framework of the \gls{ac} approach to \gls{dft}~\cite{Gunnarsson1976,Langreth1975}.
+In particular, \gls{rpa} can resolve subtle energy differences in various chemical environments~\cite{Casadei2016,Yang_2022} and systems with relevant \gls{vdw} interactions~\cite{Gao2020rpa,Bjorkman2012} with very high accuracy compared to lower-rung functionals.
+Both \gls{rpa} and \glspl{dha} are reviewed in detail in Ref.~\cite{Ying_Zhang_2025}.

+All functionals up to the fourth rung, \ie local, semilocal, \gls{mgga}, and hybrid functionals, do not capture long-range dispersion without an explicit nonlocal correlation term or an additional dispersion correction.
+While semiempirical dispersion schemes (including atom-pairwise and many-body variants)~\cite{Grimme2011,Tkatchenko2009,Tkatchenko2012,Hermann2020} provide an efficient description, these corrections are typically added on top of the underlying \gls{xc} functional.
+A more fundamental approach is offered by nonlocal vdW-DF functionals~\cite{Dion2004,Tran2019vdw,Shukla2022}, in which dispersion interactions are determined directly from the electron density.
+These functionals have recently been implemented in the code-agnostic library libvdwxc~\cite{Larsen_2017}, enabling a consistent density-based treatment of long-range correlations.

+In parallel to classical approaches to developing \gls{xc} functionals, machine-learned functionals have emerged as a data-driven route to improved accuracy, ranging from neural-network density functionals to physics-informed constructions that target known exact constraints and challenging regimes such as fractional charges~\cite{Pederson2022,Dick2020,Kirkpatrick2021}.

-Beyond the choice of \gls{xc} functional, the numerical realization of the \gls{ks} or \gls{gks} equations plays a decisive role in the reliability of \gls{gs} results, including the representation of wavefunctions and potentials and the treatment of core and valence electrons.
-All-electron methods avoid pseudization and treat core and valence electrons on the same footing, thereby ensuring transferability across the periodic table and enabling direct access to core-level properties.
-Full-potential approaches further eliminate shape approximations to the effective potential and charge density, which is essential for low-symmetry systems, complex bonding environments, and accurate response properties.
+Beyond the choice of \gls{xc} functional, the numerical realization of the \gls{ks} or \gls{gks} equations plays a decisive role in the reliability of \gls{gs} results, including the representation of wavefunctions and potentials, as well as the treatment of core and valence electrons.
+All-electron methods~\cite{singh2006lapw,gulans2014exciting} avoid pseudoization and the frozen-core approach and treat core and valence electrons on the same footing, thereby ensuring transferability across the periodic table and enabling direct access to core-level properties.
+In-depth comparisons of different implementations and codes are still extremely rare~\cite{Kurt2016Science} and are mostly restricted to simple materials, selected properties, and semilocal functionals.
+In view of this, all-electron implementations like \exciting can play a major role in providing benchmark data for advanced functionals and higher-level methods using \gls{dft} as a starting point.